How Will You Describe Your Artwork

 Describing a work of art will become easier over time.

 The hardest part is getting started.
 The best way to start is to write down a list of adjectives describing art.
 The next step is to start writing sentences that incorporate the words on the list.

-When you are writing the sentences, write them as if you were talking with a friend.
+When writing the sentences, write them as if you were talking with a friend.

 Continue to write sentences explaining the colors, texture, values, and message behind your painting.

 When you are done, rearrange the sentences to make them flow better and check for any grammar issues and misspellings.